bzed/bzed-letsencrypt/README.md

 ### Beginning with letsencrypt

-In the best case: add the letsencrupt class and override $domains with a list of domains you want to get certificates for.
+In the best case: add the letsencrypt class and override $domains with a list of domains you want to get certificates for.

 ## Usage